Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 There are many videos online to help you learn how to cut a chicken up if my instructions aren't clear.
 Just type "how to cut up a whole chicken" into your search engine.

-I buy frozen boneless chicken breasts in bulk and get a lot of uses out of them.
-I thaw some chicken breasts half way and cut them into nuggets which I fry and store in freezer for later use.
+I buy boneless chicken breast frozen in bulk and get a lot of uses out of it.
+Straight from the market I leave out the chicken breast to thaw out 1/2 of the way and then I take a few and cut them into nuggets which I fry and store in freezer for anytime use.